StatCan/cae-eac/docs/en/R-Shiny.md

 # R-Shiny from RStudio
-The document describes how to access to R-Shiny package from RStudio.
+The document describes how to access the R-Shiny package from RStudio.

-## Getting Starting
+## Getting Started

-Please send a [slack](https://cae-eac.slack.com) message to the CEA team to enable RStudio on your databricks cluster to be able to use R-Shiny.
+To use R-Shiny, please send a [slack](https://cae-eac.slack.com) message to the CEA team to enable RStudio on your Databricks cluster.

 **Warning** :
-R-Shiny clusters are shut down **everyday at 7pm**.
-To save cost, please stop your R-Shiny clusters when you are not using them.
+R-Shiny clusters are shut down **every day at 7pm**.
+To save on costs, please stop your R-Shiny clusters when you are not using them.

-## How to Access
+## Accessing R-Shiny from Databricks

-1. From the Azure portal, Launch the Databricks workspace that was created for you.
+1. From the Azure portal, launch the Databricks workspace that was created for you.
 2. From the Databricks workspace, click on **Clusters**.
     ![RShiny](images/RShiny_En.png)

-3. From the available list of clusters, select the cluster with RStudio installed.
+3. From the list of available clusters, select the cluster with RStudio installed.
     ![RShiny02](images/RShiny02_En.png)

-    **Note:** You must have the cluster running before you can access to RStudio.
+    **Note:** You must have the cluster running before you can access RStudio.
 See the [Databricks section](DataBricks.md) for information on how to start a cluster.

 4. Select the **Apps** tab.
     ![RShiny03](images/RShiny03_En.png)